mscno/esec/README.md

 ### 3. Decrypting from an Embedded Vault

-These example demonstrates how to decrypt secrets from an embedded vault using the `embed` package.
+These examples demonstrate how to decrypt secrets from an embedded vault using the `embed` package.

+#### Basic Example

 This example assumes that the vault contains an encrypted file named `.ejson`.